 August 6 - 9, 2014

-Welcome to CFSAN’s News for Educators – the at-a-glance bi-monthly e-news from FDA’s Center for Food Safety and Applied Nutrition (CFSAN)!
-This issue is chock-full of announcements about the wealth of educational information available to you from FDA.
-Read on for news about food safety during pregnancy, engaging youth in using the Nutrition Facts Label, and the new online hub for cosmetics information.
+Welcome to CFSAN’s News for Educators – the at-a-glance bi-monthly e-news from FDA’s Center for Food Safety and Applied Nutrition (CFSAN).
+This issue covers such topics as safe consumption of nutritious seafood; FDA’s final rule on gluten-free labeling; and sunless tanners and bronzers as options for achieving a summer glow.
 Don’t miss the current list of upcoming meetings and events from FDA!

 We encourage you to share this newsletter.
 Invite your colleagues to sign up for future issues.